JGibson90/MS2---London-Life/README.md

     - As a user, I want to immediately understand what is offered by the website
     - As a user, I want to be able to seamlessly navigate through the site to easily find more information
-    - As a user, I want to be able to easily interact with the site
+    - As a user, I want to be able to easily interact with the site and the applications within
+    - As a user, I want to be able to sign up to the Newsletter so that I can stay up to date every month

     I made the wireframe using Balsamiq which you can view the wireframe [here.](assets/docs/London-Life-Wireframe.pdf)